JuliaLang/julia/doc/src/manual/types.md

 holding two "coordinates" of the same type `T`.
 The parameter `T` is a placeholder, which will be replaced by a particular type when an instance of this type is created.
-Thus, this single declaration actually declares an unlimited number of types:
+Thus, this single annotation actually declares an unlimited number of types:
 `Point{Float64}`, `Point{AbstractString}`, `Point{Int64}`, etc.
 Each of these is now a usable concrete type: